Striking up and maintaining substantial conversations during a date is essential.

 Be a good listener instead.
-Maybe you should consider yourself luck and take this as an opportunity to be a good listener.
+How Stuff Works tells us that just as important as asking great, open-ended questions is how you listen to your date when he or she is talking.
+Maybe you should consider yourself lucky and take this as an opportunity to be a good listener.
 You may ask a lot of questions and pay attention to the answers because you can learn a lot about your date.

 Be less intimidating.
 One of the reasons why your date may be talking too much is because they sense that you are quite hard to impress and so they need to build up themselves in front of you.
 Maybe you are doing something that makes someone nervous and extra-talkative.
 Just relax and enjoy the date.